 - Chronic obstructive pulmonary disease (COPD)

 It’s important for chronic conditions to be managed with the support and ongoing care of your independent GP.
 While some conditions may not have a very positive outlook, many can be managed to achieve improved health outcomes.

 How can I manage my chronic condition?

-The best place to start is to build an ongoing partnership with your GP.
+The best place to start is to build an ongoing partnership with your independent GP.
 In managing your condition together, over time, you will improve your chances of better health outcomes.
-Another important part of our work is to ensure you have sound, factual information to help you understand your particular health issues.
+Another important part of the independent practitioner’s work is to ensure you have sound, factual information to help you understand your particular health issues.

 A Medicare General Practice Management Plan (GPMP) is also used to help people manage their chronic disease.
 This is a care plan which identifies all your health and welfare needs and the services needed to address them.